How Shaun White Found a Winning Partner in Nina Dobrev - E! Online

 White also said he appreciates someone who not only gets his peripatetic lifestyle, but lives it themselves: "It's nice to not have somebody like, 'When are you coming home?'" he noted.
 "They get it, they understand being on the road."

 And he just might have found that forgiving, adventurous partner in Dobrev.

-"Their friends were surprised at first about the relationship but now that they've seen them together it actually makes a lot of sense," a source explained to People this spring.
 Because, as it turns out, their list of commonalities extends far beyond equally demanding careers and a stamp-filled passport.
 "Nina and Shaun share a lot of similarities," the insider tells E!
 News, "they are both very positive, and social and enjoy spending time outdoors and staying active."

+And while Dobrev can't exactly lay claim to three Olympic gold medals, she does know how to shred.

+"I actually have been snowboarding since I was really little," she revealed while stopping by E!'s Daily Pop.
+"I skied first and then I switched over to snowboarding at probably 8 or 9."

+Which was a fun surprise for White the first time they took to the slopes.
+"He was expecting to wait for me and it was quite the opposite," she shared.
+"I had already passed him by a landslide.
+Now I can keep up!"

-Unintentionally going public with their coupling in March—a joint bike ride in Malibu blowing their cover—the duo pretty much gave up on pretending they weren't exploring the country together, each posting about their spring "#QuaranTrip" through Lake Powell, Utah, Nevada and Arizona's Red Rock State Park as well as a July 4 snowboarding getaway.
+With so many dizzying adventures, it can be tricky to keep pace with the travel-loving pair.
+Unintentionally going public with their coupling in March 2020—a joint bike ride in Malibu blowing their cover—the duo pretty much gave up on pretending they weren't exploring the country together, each posting about their spring "#QuaranTrip" through Lake Powell, Utah, Nevada and Arizona's Red Rock State Park as well as that July 4 snowboarding getaway.

 By late May, they'd fully ripped the band-aid off, giving fans a peek at Dobrev's hairdresser skills in their first joint 'gram.
 "Nina doesn't take sharing her personal life very lightly," the insider explains to E!
 News.
 "It shows how happy and secure she is with Shaun and their relationship that she is willing to take this step."